llord1/llord1.github.io/Introductory.md

 Ultimately, outcomes of this endeavor will include, contributions of new and/ or improved Saint Lucian "Kwéyòl corpora for future analysis, and new techniques and tools for exploring sentiment, and low resource languages.
 In order to properly explore this topic, I will need to search for and prepare the sample Saint Lucian "Kwéyòl corpora; locating as much parallel data as I can find.
 I want to use cross-lingual machine translation to find the unknown origins of vocabulary words.

+##### __Data sources:__

+In terms of creole data, I currently have access to traditional folk songs {% cite joseph_songs_2020 SLU_song_yannucci_2020 %}, discourses {% cite weekes2014bodies frank_1990 %}, and stories {% cite sil_readingbook_1989 %}.
+Digital versions of a bible (new testament) {% cite SLUnewtestament_1999 bibleproject_2004 BibleSocieties_2020 %}, an audio version of the bible {% cite audiobible2020 %}, a few documents from the government such as the Saint Lucian national anthem {% cite anthem_2016 %} and Kwéyòl public service announcements {% cite louisy_govt_2004 sluFRC_FB_2020 %} are also accessible.
+Public social media data are also useful, particularly the postings by verified Saint Lucian Kwéyòl writers {% cite kweyol_fb_joseph  kweyol_works_joseph  kweyol_playlists_joseph%}.
+In 1993 a document entitled "Dances and Songs from a Caribbean Island" was created and in 1996 one named "Select Bibliography of the Literature of the English-speaking West Indies" was also created; if the documents above are insufficient, I will consult these two anthological works for additional data {% cite islandsongs_1993 creolelitlist1996 %} There are few books but they are mostly physical documents (I need to finish looking into their digital versions).

+I also have access to a partially labeled XML version of the Saint Lucian Kwéyòl dictionary dataset (but no sentiment data) {% cite frank2001kweyol %}.
+There are numerical indicators to signify the differences between homonyms, and according to the dictionary's creator

+*'the set of parts of speech, or word classes, used in this dictionary is as follows: N (noun), PRO (pronoun), ADJ (adjective), ART (article), V (verb), ADV (adverb), PREP (preposition), CONJ (conjunction), and INTERJ (interjection).
+These are only broad categories.
+In a more complete a grammatical description of Kwéyòl, these broad categories could and should be further broken down into subcategories'* {% cite frank2001kweyol %}.

 **Assumptions:**